IvanDaGomez/musicPlayer/README.md

 # musicPlayer

 ## Project Overview
-musicPlayer is a web application designed to provide users with a seamless music streaming experience, similar to Spotify.
+musicPlayer is a web application designed to provide users with a music streaming experience, similar to Spotify.
 Users can search for songs, create playlists, and manage their personal settings.
 The app connects to a database to store user preferences, playlists, and streaming history, delivering a personalized music experience.

 ## Features
 - **Search Music**: Search and discover songs by title, artist, or genre.